 At the hotel

-Each villa has Apivita bath products, free WiFi, air-conditioning, beach towels, free bottled water, a smart TV, a Marshall speaker, USB ports and a Nespresso coffee machine.
+Each villa has Apivita bath products, free WiFi, air-conditioning, beach towels, free bottled water, a smart TV, portable Bluetooth speakers, USB ports and a Nespresso coffee machine.

 Our favourite rooms